From behind me in his car seat, Cade asked, “Is that Pastor Chris?” I said that yes, it was.

-At that point, Cade would refer to a particular residence according to whomever was most important to him.
+(By the way, at this point in life Cade would refer to a particular residence according to whomever was most important to him.
 For instance when he talked about the “Jabin’s”, he was referring to the home where four-year-old Jabin lived.
 And when he talked about going to the “Ellie’s”, he meant that he was going next door to visit the white greyhound dog named Ellie.
-So I completely understood what he meant when he talked about the “Jamie’s”.
-He was talking about the Brauns household, where Aunt Jamie was the ranking household member–probably because she filled him with more snacks, cookies, and candy in one day than he had seen in a month.
+So I completely understood that when he talked about the “Jamie’s”, he was talking about the Brauns household, where Aunt Jamie was the ranking household member–probably because she filled him with more snacks, cookies, and candy in one day than he had seen in a month.)

 So I told Cade that yes, this was the same Pastor Chris who lived at the Jamie’s.
 Right then, from the tape player, Chris really took off preaching.
 His voice was loud and emphatic.
 He talked slowly, accenting each syllable.
 I could picture him leaning forward earnestly, and using hand gestures.